omniflex-io/omniflex-express-todo-list-boiler/INTEGRATION_TEST_PATTERNS.md

 ## Common Issues

-1. Server Cleanup:
-   - Always clean up ALL servers, not just the one you're testing
-   - Use `server.closeAllConnections()` before `server.close()`
-   - Clean up in `afterAll`, not `afterEach`

-2. Database State:
+1. Database State:
    - Use `sequelize.sync({ force: true })` in `beforeAll`
    - Clean up test data in `afterEach`
    - Close connection in `afterAll`

-3. Authentication:
+2. Authentication:
    - Use `createTestUser()` for test tokens
    - Set correct `__appType` for server type
    - Include token in Authorization header

-4. Route Configuration:
+3. Route Configuration:
    - Import route files before `AutoServer.start()`
    - Don't manually configure routes in tests
    - Don't mix route configurations

-5. Assertion Best Practices:
+4. Assertion Best Practices:
    - Use `toBeTruthy()/toBeFalsy()` for boolean checks and null/undefined values
    - Use `toBeFalsy()` instead of explicit `toBeNull()` or `toBeUndefined()` checks
    - Use `toMatchObject()` for partial object matching